hertzmann/hertzmann.github.io/_posts/2024-05-09-illusion-of-awareness.md

 ---
 layout: page
 title: "The Illusion of Awareness: Why We See Much Less Than We Think We Do"
-summary: The fascinating, recent scientific explanations for why we fail to see things that are right in front of us.
+description: The fascinating, recent scientific explanations for why we fail to see things that are right in front of us.
 author: AaronHertzmann
 image: "/images/awareness/nyc/nyc-doorway.jpg"
-og:image: "/images/awareness/nyc/nyc-doorway.jpg"
 ---